Guide and Index of World History,

 I might wonder, of course, how Peter the Hermit's "People's Crusade" of 1096 or the "Children's Crusade," of 1212 served any "worldly concerns."
 They both resulted in the massacre or slavery of the poor, clueless "Crusaders."
 At the same time, the self-evident truth voiced by Sydney Greenstreet was false.
 Crusading was mostly expensive and thankless, and bankruptcy (or death), rather than wealth, was more often the result.
 Some, indeed, grew rich; but this was mostly the Italian cities whose services, like transportation and banking, soaked up the monies that most pious Crusaders could barely scrape up from their poor, feudal domains.
 The experience of the impecunious Fourth Crusade at Venice was characteristic.

-"Deeply sincere piety" was often the only thing that could justify the difficulties Crusaders would face, although younger sons, to be sure, might feel they had nothing to lose.
+"Deeply sincere piety" was often the only thing that could justify the difficulties Crusaders would face, although younger sons, to be sure, might feel they had nothing to lose, having lost their patrimony to elder brothers.
 But Kaldellis seems to view all this through lenses that convert everyone, absurdly, into rapacious capitalists.
 Even without the Marxist tinge, we can see how bad this can get with what Robert Hughes says about the Crusades, with little but ignorance, distortions, and dishonesty.
 At least Hughes saw delusion and racism more than greed, dismissing economic determinism.

 It is always nice when you can tell a simple story.
 The Franks hated Romania and wanted its wealth, so they sent Crusaders to loot and destroy it, pretending this had something to do with religion.
 The Americans hated the Arabs and wanted their wealth, so they sent armies to loot and destroy Iraq, pretending this had something to do with human rights.
 This is more or less the story that Anthony Kaldellis presents to us, pretending that this will restore Romania to the dignity that it deserves.